-- Superior alternative to analgesics, NSAID’s and other medications
+- A superior alternative to analgesics, NSAID, and other medications

 - Reduces the need for surgery

-- Increased Cell Growth: Laser photons accelerates cellular reproduction and growth.
+- Increased Cell Growth: Laser photons accelerate cellular reproduction and growth.

-- Increased Metabolic Activity: Photons initiate a higher outputs of specific enzymes, greater oxygen and food particle loads for blood cells and thus greater production of the basic food source for cells, Adenosine Tri-Phosphate (ATP).
+- Increased Metabolic Activity: Photons initiate higher outputs of specific enzymes, greater oxygen and food particle loads for blood cells, and thus greater production of the basic food source for cells, Adenosine Tri-Phosphate (ATP).

 - Faster Wound Healing: Cold laser photons stimulates fibroblast development and accelerates collagen synthesis in damaged tissue